H3llKa1ser/jfrog-artifactory-sbom-checker/README.md

 | `alpine`                   | Alpine Linux                    | `curl`, `git`                                      |
 | `helm`                     | Kubernetes                      | `ingress-nginx`                                    |
 | _(anything else)_           | Generic fallback                | Falls back to storage API paths                    |

+You can use the package_list.csv file as a reference.